 Do My Social Media Profiles Represent Me Well?

-In the social media world, the hiring manager may check your social media profile.
+The hiring manager may check your social media profile in the social media world.
 If you have yet to privatize your social media profiles, now is the time to do it!
 The HR or a manager may look at your CV and be thoroughly impressed!
-Once they start to take a closer look at your online engagement, they may see something that they don’t like minimizing your chances of getting offered an interview.
-Concentrate on the professional social media platform LinkedIn and treat your page as an additional resume.
+However, once they start to look at your online engagement, they may see something that they don’t like minimizing your chances of getting offered an interview.
+Therefore, concentrate on the professional social media platform LinkedIn and treat your page as an additional resume.

-We have shared some important questions and their answers; doing a job in a startup or any other platform is not only a thing, before getting deep, you should also know your capabilities and limitations.
-And the position to which you’re looking at, do they match with educational qualifications?.
-These are some questions ask before applying job (mentioned above) that might help you to get focussed in the right direction.
+We have shared some essential questions and their answers; doing a job in a startup or any other platform is not only a thing, but before getting deep, you should also know your capabilities and limitations.
+And the position for which you’re looking, do they match with educational qualifications?.
+So these are some questions asked before applying job (mentioned above) that might help you get focussed in the right direction and clarify your doubts.